Background Check for Visa Application: How the Process Works in 2023

 Although this is possible, individuals should know that it can only serve to give individuals an idea of what will show up on the check and should not be considered an official check as the FBI check is far more thorough than any privately available background check.

-Some individuals might be wondering if they need an Apostille FBI background check, in order for the results to be accepted for their visa.
+Some individuals might be wondering if they need an Apostille FBI background screening, in order for the results to be accepted for their visa.
 However, an FBI background check apostille is not necessary as the FBI will be performing the check themselves.

 U.S. Embassy Background Check